cdmgtri/NIEM.github.io/reference/artifacts/messages/index.md

 ## IEPD Artifacts

-The following are artifacts found in an IEPD:
+The list below contains required or common artifacts for an IEPD.

+See the [Model Package Description (MPD) Specification]({{ site.data.pages.mpd }}) page on this site for information on how these artifacts can be arranged in an IEPD package.

 {% assign artifactLinks = page.links | where: "group", "artifact" %}
 {% include icon-list.html links=artifactLinks %}

----

-## Additional Artifacts

 ### README